Skip to main content

 About dietary supplements

 So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of MDS progressing.
-This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.
+This doesn’t mean that supplements couldn't be helpful in other ways, though.

 Getting emotional support

-Some amount of feeling depressed, anxious, or worried is normal when MDS is a part of your life.
+Feeling depressed, anxious, or worried is normal when MDS is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
-To learn more about this, see Coping With Cancer.
+To learn more about this, see Coping and Living Well During Cancer Treatment.

 American Cancer Society Emails